Ebbe Sand

-Ebbe Sand ([ˈepə ˈsænˀ]; born 19 July 1972) is a former professional footballer from Denmark who played as a forward for Brøndby IF in Denmark and FC Schalke 04 in Germany.
-He was the Bundesliga top scorer in 2001, and won the DFB-Pokal in 2001 and 2002 with Schalke.
-On the international stage, he represented the Denmark national team at the 1998 and 2002 FIFA World Cup, as well as the 2000 and 2004 European Championships.
+Ebbe Sand ([ˈepə ˈsænˀ]; born 19 July 1972) is a Danish former professional footballer who played as a striker for Brøndby IF in Denmark and FC Schalke 04 in Germany.
+He was the Bundesliga top scorer in 2001 and won the DFB-Pokal in 2001 and 2002 with Schalke.
+On the international stage, he played for the Denmark national team at the 1998 and 2002 FIFA World Cup, as well as the 2000 and 2004 European Championships.
 At the 1998 World Cup, he scored the fastest-ever World Cup goal by a substitute – 16 seconds after entering the match.

-In all, he was selected 66 times for the Danish national team and scored 22 goals, from his debut in 1998 until he decided to focus on playing for Schalke in 2004.
-When his contract with Schalke ran out in summer 2006, he moved back to Denmark to become head talent scout at Silkeborg IF.
-At his retirement in 2006, he was granted a testimonial match between the Danish national team and his former Danish club Brøndby IF.

 Biography

-Born in Aalborg and raised in Hadsund, Denmark, he started playing for hometown club Hadsund BK alongside his twin brother Peter Sand.
+Born in Aalborg and raised in Hadsund, Sand started playing for hometown club Hadsund BK alongside his twin brother Peter Sand.
 Moving to Copenhagen in order to study building engineering at the Technical University of Denmark, he and his brother Peter decided to try their luck at Brøndby IF.
 After three years of playing only a few games as attacking midfielder, Sand got a chance to play regularly in 1995 and he soon made a name for himself.
 His brother would never play for Brøndby, but played professionally for a number of other clubs.